PatrickHenson/patrickhenson.github.io/_posts/2026-08-27-clean-code.md

 layout: post
 title: "Clean Code"
 tags: [ books ]
-description: "The book that shaped how I think about naming, structure, and leaving code better than you found it."
+description: "Required reading to develop good habits on naming, structure, and leaving code better than you found it."
 ---

 Clean Code — Robert C. Martin

-The book that shaped how I think about naming, structure, and leaving code better than you found it.
+Required reading to develop good habits on naming, structure, and leaving code better than you found it.